 Also checks for working HTTPS equivalents of HTTP links.

-Open an editor window on an HTML file and then press
+Open an editor window on an HTML, XML, or RSS file, and then press

 Alt+M to open the HTTPS equivalent of that URL in your browser.